WRYM: NBC ownership

 In 1953, a UHF television station was added, WKNB-TV Channel 30.
 NBC bought the AM and TV stations in 1956.
 NBC's main purpose was to obtain the TV outlet, which it renamed WNBC-TV (now WVIT).
-Attempts were soon made to divest WKNB 840, supposedly because NBC was embarrassed to own a 1,000 watt daytimer in the same market as 50,000-watt powerhouse WTIC 1080 AM, one of NBC Radio's first network affiliates.
+Attempts were soon made to divest WKNB radio, supposedly because NBC was embarrassed to own a 1,000 watt daytimer in the same market as 50,000-watt powerhouse WTIC=, one of NBC Radio's first network affiliates.
 However, the AM station was not sold until 1960, when both WKNB and WNBC-TV were transferred to Plains Television.
 Plains sold the radio station to the Beacon Broadcasting Company, controlled by Louis Sodokoff, the following year.

 Beautiful music

 In 1962, the station took its present WRYM call sign to reflect its conversion to a beautiful music format, the first in Connecticut.
 The RYM stood for "rhyme."
 WRYM played sweeps of lush instrumental music, along with Hollywood and Broadway show tunes.
 But over time, several Hartford-area FM stations adopted the easy listening format, playing it in FM stereo, while WRYM was limited to AM mono.

-By 1970, WRYM had flipped to a Middle of the Road (MOR) format, mixing adult popular music with local news and sports.
+By 1970, WRYM had flipped to a middle of the road (MOR) format, mixing adult popular music with local news and sports.
 WRYM also gradually increased its ethnic programming, including Italian, Spanish and other languages.
 By 1975, WRYM featured a full-time ethnic and religious format.
 Ownership was transferred to Hartford City Broadcasting in 1984 after the death of Louis Sodokoff.